 May is National Walking Month & we would love if you could promote #WalkThisMay.

-This can be done by taking photographs when you are out walking during May (and uploading them to all social media platforms (Facebook, Instagram, Twitter….) making sure to include the following hashtags:
+This can be done by taking photographs (with permission) when you are out walking during May (and uploading them to all social media platforms (Facebook, Instagram, Twitter….) making sure to include the following hashtags:

 #WalkThisMay